pingcap/docs-cn/v3.1/tidb-in-kubernetes/deploy/gcp-gke.md

 - Creating a new directory for each of your Kubernetes clusters.
 - Combining the above modules according to your needs via Terraform scripts.

-If you use the best practices, the Terraform states among clusters do not interfere with each other, and it is convenient to manage more clusters.
+If you use the best practices, the Terraform states among clusters do not interfere with each other, and it is convenient to manage multiple Kubernetes clusters.
 Here's an example (assume you are in the project root directory):

 {{< copyable "shell-regular" >}}